 Thomas A. Corcoran

 Thomas A. Corcoran is a Trustee and Vice Chair of the Board of Trustees of Stevens Institute of Technology.
 Dr. Corcoran is a senior advisor for The Carlyle Group and president of Corcoran Enterprises, LLC, a management consulting company.
-For The Carlyle Group, Corcoran is currently a director of ARINC, Inc. Previously he was president/CEO of Gemini Air Cargo (a Carlyle-owned company), where he successfully led a business restructuring effort from early 2001 through 2004.
-Prior to Gemini, Corcoran was president and CEO of Allegheny Teledyne.
+For The Carlyle Group, Dr. Corcoran is currently a director of ARINC, Inc. Previously he was president/CEO of Gemini Air Cargo (a Carlyle-owned company), where he successfully led a business restructuring effort from early 2001 through 2004.
+Prior to Gemini, Dr. Corcoran was president and CEO of Allegheny Teledyne.
 From 1993 to 1999 he was president and COO of Lockheed Martin's electronics and space sectors, leading the business to a doubling in sales.
-Corcoran began his career in 1967 at General Electric Company, where he progressed rapidly through increasingly responsible positions.
+Dr. Corcoran began his career in 1967 at General Electric Company, where he progressed rapidly through increasingly responsible positions.
 In 1990, he was elected a corporate officer and rose to vice president and general manager at GE Aerospace Operations.
-He is currently a director with three US-listed public companies: L-3 Corporation, GenCorp and Force Protection.
+Dr. Corcoran is currently a director with three US-listed public companies: L-3 Corporation, GenCorp and Force Protection.
 Additionally, he is chairman of OnPath Technologies, a privately owned high technology company in Marlton, New Jersey.
-Corcoran is a trustee emeritus at Worcester Polytechnic Institute, and he is active with the American Ireland Fund, where he is a director.
+Dr. Corcoran is a trustee emeritus at Worcester Polytechnic Institute, and he is active with the American Ireland Fund, where he is a director.
 He earned a B.S. in engineering at Stevens Institute of Technology and is a graduate of the GE Manufacturing Management Program.
 He is also the recipient of an honorary doctorate from Stevens.

 Philip P. Crowley